deepzec/Grok-backdoor/README.md

 ### Features:
-* Multi platform support(windows,linux,Mac) - No cross compiling at the moment, you need to run this code in respective platforms to generate binaris for different platforms.
+* Multi platform support(windows,linux,Mac) - No cross compiling at the moment, you need to run this code in respective platforms to generate executables for different platforms.

 * Autheticated bind shell